mdragt/GoDataFest/Workshop 1 Custom Vision AI/README.md

 ![If Statement](docsimages/addCondition.png)

 In the Condition box, select choose a value.
-From Dynamic content find 'Predict Tags from Image URL' and then **Probability**
+From Dynamic content find 'Classify an image url' and then **Prediction Probability**

 Set the condition to be **Prediction Probability** greater than 0.7 (as shown below), as we only want to save results with a probability of 0.7 or higher.